Doctor of Philosophy in Learning Technologies Admissions Process

-Admission to doctoral study in learning technologies is competitive within the capacity of the program faculty to mentor doctoral students.
-Each prospective student will be subjected to an evaluation conducted by the Learning Technologies program graduate faculty each cohort for a limited number of openings.
+Admission to the Learning Technologies doctoral program is competitive and limited to a number of openings each Summer/Fall cohort due to the capacity of the program faculty to mentor doctoral students.
+Each application will be subjected to an evaluation conducted by the Learning Technologies graduate faculty.

 Minimum requirements for admission